 Dead Hand Shot: Complete with dropped apple.
 It's only "sleeping death".

-Replaced a Family Unfriendly Death in the source material.
+Replaced a Family-Unfriendly Death in the source material.
 The death is in some ways more extreme than the pre-Disney versions — it follows the Rule of Three!
 But it is only implied, not shown.
 And since it was nature killing the Queen, none of the good guys had to — which makes it more family-friendly that way.
 Quite fitting, considering she's the first animated Disney villain.

 Some comics subvert this; since the death is No One Could Survive That, they show that she survived.
 Valentino's novel implies that not only had the Queen not been killed, but her spirit was also doomed to be sealed within the mirror.